 NOAA's National Geophysical Data

-Event Finder" (CEF that allows convenient data browsing, determination of satelite footpoints, and other useful services.
+Event Finder" (CEF) that allows convenient data browsing, determination of satellite footpoints, and other useful services.

 The French Centre de Données de Physique des Plasmas (CDPP) has large amounts of HP data from earlier (ARCAD, Interball, etc.) and current (Cluser, STEREO, Ulysses, etc.) missions.
 Search by keywords or quicklooks, and download selected data.